shariq1989/cookbook/content/recipe/rindsgulasch.md

 +++
 title = "Rindsgulasch - Austrian Beef Goulash" date = "2021-04-06"
-description = "Goulash has so many variations.
-This recipe is for Austrian beef goulash.
-The beef is tender and has the classic gravy that is dark, smooth, and thick." tags = [
+description = "There are so many variations of goulash; this recipe is for an Austrian beef goulash.
+The beef is cooked until tender and has a classic gravy that is dark, smooth, and flavorful." tags = [
     "instant pot",
     "entree",